zaccymomo/friendsOfTheForest/README.md

 - The backend will be available on `http://localhost:4000`
 - The frontend will be available on `http://localhost:5173`

-**Note:** Database migrations are now run automatically when the backend container starts, so you don't need to run them manually!
+**Note:** Database migrations run automatically when the backend container starts.
+If the database already has a schema (e.g., from a previous setup), it will be automatically reset to match the current migrations.

 ### 5. Seed the Database (First Time Only)